-Each individual should retain a copy of this completed form for his/her personal records and is strongly encouraged to share the information regarding this incident with his/her health care provider.
+Each individual should retain a copy of this completed for his/her personal records and is strongly encouraged to share the information regarding this incident with his/her health care provider.

-Faculty member: please assist the individuals completing this form and deliver the original completed form to the nursing office for the student file, a copy given to the facility, and a copy given to the student.
+Faculty member: please assist the individuals completing this form and deliver the original completed form to the nursing office for the student file, a copy given to the student.

-EXPOSED INDIVIDUAL
+EXPOSED INDIVIDUAL:

-FACILITY REPRESENTATIVE
+FACILITY REPRESENATIVE:

-ATTENDING FACULTY MEMBER
+ATTENDING FACULTY MEMBER:

-DATE OF INCIDENT
+DATE OF INCIDENT:

-DESCRIBE EXPOSURE INCIDENT
+DESCRIBE EXPOSURE INCIDENT:

 FACULTY SIGNATURE DATE

-A CENCY CICNATUDE DATE

 AGENCY SIGNATURE DATE

-I have read and been informed of the South Plains C

-advised to seek medical attention.
-I understand all fin

-care is my responsibility.
-I understand I have a right
+seek medical attention.
+I understand all fin n Plains College Exposure Policy.
+I have been strongly ancial obligations regarding testing and follow-up care privacy.
+I have been encouraged to share any furthe faculty. e is my

-further information regarding this exposure to the ap propriate faculty.

 STUDENT SIGNATURE DATE

-BIODLINI BIONATOKE DAIL